GoogleCloudPlatform/gke-binary-auth-tools/README.md

 # Binary Authorization Tools

-## CVE Checker
+## CVE Checker - cve-checker/main.go

 A Go program that parses the JSON output of the vulnerabilities for an image in Google Container Registry (GCR) and errors out if any of the vulnerabilities are higher than the CVSS threshold.

-## Check Vulnerabilities Script
+## Check Vulnerabilities Script - scripts/check_vulnerabilities.sh

-Whats for the vulnerability scan to complete for a particular image in GCR then runs the CVE Checker against it to make sure that no vulnerabilites are higher than the threshold.
+Wait for a vulnerability scan to complete for a particular image in GCR then run the CVE Checker against it to make sure that no vulnerabilites are higher than the threshold.

-## Create Attestation Script
+## Create Attestation Script - scripts/create_attestation.sh

 Pulls down an encrypted PGP from Google Cloud Storage then decrypts it and uses it to create an attestation for the image that was passed in.